cmusatyalab/openface/README.md

 [FaceNet: A Unified Embedding for Face Recognition and Clustering](http://www.cv-foundation.org/openaccess/content_cvpr_2015/app/1A_089.pdf) by Florian Schroff, Dmitry Kalenichenko, and James Philbin at Google using publicly available libraries and datasets.
-Torch allows CPU and CUDA
+Torch allows the network to be executed on a CPU or with CUDA.

 **Crafted by [Brandon Amos](http://bamos.github.io) in the [Elijah](http://elijah.cs.cmu.edu) research group at